rokka-io/rokka-site/source/_references/15-render.md

 ```

 Note: Additional text after the hash is ignored.
 You can use this for example to add a
 slug to the image URL for SEO purposes.
-This slug can contain all characters except a `.` and a `/`.
+This slug can contain all characters except a `/`.

 ```language-bash
 curl -X GET 'https://{organization}.rokka.io/{stack-name}/{hash}/{slug}.{format}'